 I have to admit that I thought it was a really silly idea to get “engagement pictures” taken.
 But, I’m so glad that Kim insisted.
 Here’s one of our “engagement pictures” taken in January(?)
 1997.

 In April, Kim came back to Memphis.
-She had an incredible job in Lexington but was anticipating our marriage and wanted to get a job in Memphis so I could finish my Master’s Degree at Mid-America Baptist Theological Seminary.
-She had some great interviews and one company flew her to their corporation … but nothing panned out.
-Then, I called my former boss in Lexington and he rehired me.
+She had an incredible job in Lexington (climbing the leadership ladder at the Lexington-Fayette County Health Department) but was anticipating our marriage and wanted to get a job in Memphis so I could finish my Master’s Degree at Mid-America Baptist Theological Seminary.
+She had some great interviews and Tyson flew her to one of their plants … but nothing seemed like a good fit.
+Then, I called my former boss in Lexington (at Eastlex Machine Corporation) and he rehired me.
 So, the plans were set to move back to Lexington.